Therapy Apps For You

 By: Marie Miguel

-Updated August 27, 2020
+Updated December 30, 2020

 Medically Reviewed By: Stephanie Beebe, MSW, LISW-S

-What Can a Therapist App Do For Me?
+What Can A Therapist App Do For Me?

 The Best Therapy Apps

-This is one of the best known online therapy apps for diagnosing and treatment of mental health issues for good reason.
-Signing up is a breeze, and once you do, you have quite a few ways to find the best therapy solutions for your unique situation.
-BetterHelp employs desktop and mobile communication, giving you quite a few options for receiving mental health support.
-BetterHelp employs thousands of licensed therapists and their therapy app is a highly rated way to get help for common mental health disorders.
+BetterHelp matches clients dealing with common mental health problems with a licensed therapist who provides the type of therapy you need to alleviate your mental health related concerns.
+This is one of the best-known online therapy apps for diagnosing and treatment of mental health issues, and for good reason.
+Signing up is easy, and through desktop and mobile communication, BetterHelp provides numerous options for receiving mental health support.
+BetterHelp employs thousands of licensed therapists, and its highly rated app offers quick help for common mental health disorders.

-Regain is another popular site that offers mental health services via an online therapy app.
-What makes Regain stand out from the crowd is the fact that this online therapy app specifically designed for providing couples with mental health awareness related counseling that may be affecting their intimate relationships.
-The goal of regain is to improve relationships by first improving the status of mental health.
+ReGain is another popular site that offers mental health services via an online therapy app.
+What makes ReGain different is its focus on providing couples with counseling to support their close and intimate relationships, including marriages, long-term relationships, friendships, and family troubles.
+The goal of ReGain is to improve relationships by first improving mental health.